tomzx/laravel-migration/README.md

 --- LaravelMigration
 ```

-To use the tool, you would call `laravel-migration` in the following way:
+To use the tool, you would call `laravel-migration` within the `database` directory in the following way:

 `php ../bin/laravel-migration`

+Thus, the current setup steps are:

+1. Create a directory where you will store your `config.php` and `migrations` files
+2. Copy `config.php` to your newly created directory and configure it to your needs
+3. Create a `migrations` directory in the newly created directory
+4. You may now enjoy `laravel-migration`!

 ## License